-LouvainMUN is honored to announce that our guest speaker for the closing ceremony on the 7th of March will be the inspiring Belgian diplomat and professor at UCLouvain, His Excellence Mister Raoul Delcorde.
+LouvainMUN is honored to announce that our guest speaker for the closing ceremony will be the inspiring Belgian diplomat and professor at UCLouvain, His Excellence Mister Raoul Delcorde.

 His diplomatic career begins after he was admitted at the Belgian Ministry for Foreign Affairs, with a first assignment as 1st Secretary and Deputy chief of mission at the Belgian embassy in Islamabad, in 1986.
 The Belgian permanent representation to the UN in New York was Mr. Delcorde’s next destination, where Belgium was spearheading the effort for humanitarian intervention following the end of the Cold War era.
 The subsequent years saw him representing Belgium at the OSCE and then moving to the Belgian embassy in Washington during the Clinton's presidency, with the rank of minister-counselor in charge of economic affairs.